• Skip to main content

 2. Create and evaluate sampling frames: Create a sampling frame by using either an existing framework or creating a new one for the target audience.
 Evaluate frameworks based on coverage and clustering and make adjustments accordingly.
 These groups will be varied, considering the population, which can be exclusive and comprehensive.
 Members of a sample are selected individually.

 3. Determine groups: Determine the number of groups by including the same average members in each group.
-Make sure each of these groups are distinct from one another.
+So make sure each of these groups is distinct from one another.

 4. Select clusters: Choose clusters by applying a random selection.